Employment Taxes

 Review of modern working practices

 • The case law surrounding employment status and worker rights continues to evolve at pace, with several lead case decisions expected to have a significant impact on how employment status is to be determined.
-Important decisions are currently awaited from the Upper Tribunal in Gary Lineker Media and PD & MJ Ltd.
+Important decisions are currently awaited from the Upper Tribunal, including in PD & MJ Ltd.

 Resources (click to open)